 Some conflicts are passed down from generation to generation, either because of their size, or because they simmer at a low boil with little violence.
 Others were ostensibly declared wars that never ended due to various diplomatic irregularities or political quirks.
 In either case, the wars listed here are the longest wars in history.

-In fact, the longest war in history, the Punic Wars, lasted over two thousand years - but only had 80 years of combat.
-Another incredibly long war, the 335 Years War, never had a shot fired and had been forgotten about until a ceremonial treaty was signed ending it.
+In fact, the longest war in history, the Punic Wars, lasted over 2,000 years - but only had 80 years of combat.
+Another incredibly long war, the 335 Years' War, never had a shot fired and was forgotten until a ceremonial treaty was signed ending it.

-Three brutal wars between Rome and Carthage between 264 BCE and 146 BCE ended with Carthage destroyed, conquered and the city itself sacked and burned.
+Three brutal wars between Rome and Carthage between 264 BC and 146 BC ended with Carthage destroyed and conquered, and the city itself sacked and burned.
 That would seem to be the end of it, except for the fact that due to the destroying, sacking, and burning, Carthage never actually signed a peace treaty that ended the war with Rome.

 A series of irregular conflicts, the Arauco Wars began in 1536 when the Spanish tried to colonize the Mapuche tribe in what’s now Chile.
-Spain met a strong army in the course of exploring the Strait of Magellan, and though outnumbered, killed thousands of Mapuches with their superior firepower, and forced them to retreat.
+Spain met a strong army in the course of exploring the Strait of Magellan, and though outnumbered, they took out thousands of Mapuches with their superior firepower and forced them to retreat.

 Despite multiple attempts to break the tribe, the Mapuche remained independent from Spanish rule, thanks in part to the natural boundary of the Biobío River.
 Battles were common during the 300 years of Spanish presence, until 1609, when a maintenance treaty was signed between the Spanish-appointed governor of Chile and the Mapuche chiefs.
 Spain was later expelled from Chile in the War of Chilean Independence, beginning in 1810, and Mapuche tribesmen fought on both sides of the conflict.